lotwd/demonstrations/README.md

+# React Components Demonstrations.

+Demonstrations of these components can be view by clicking [Here](https://demonstrations.lotwebdesign.com)

 ## Grid
 <p>The grid component is a component used to create a responsive flex grid.
 It is based off of the Material-UI Grid component</p>